Great blue turaco: Description

 Generally, the great blue turaco is 70–76 cm in length with a mass of 800–1231 g.
-The adult great blue turaco has predominantly gray-blue upperparts with an upright blue-black crest, white chin, yellow-green lower breast and yellow belly darkening to chestnut brown posteriorly.
-The undertail coverts are chestnut, and undertail black and yellowish.
+The adult great blue turaco has predominantly grey-blue upperparts with an upright blue-black crest, white chin, yellow-green lower breast and yellow belly darkening to chestnut brown posteriorly.
+The undertail coverts are chestnut, and the undertail is black and yellowish.
 The yellow bill has an orange-red tip, the eyes are brown, and surrounded by a ring of black bare skin.
 The legs and feet are black with yellow soles.
 The sexes have similar plumage.